ccolombijn/server-api/api/README.md

 node api [config]
 ```

-This command loads [config].json, residing in the same folder as the script, which has teh following layout:
+This command loads [config].json, residing in the same folder as the script, which has the following layout:

 ```
 {